- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 Most women have no side effects when taking the oral contraceptive pill, but it’s possible to have irregular periods, nausea, headaches, or weight change.
 Each type of oral contraceptive pill can affect a young woman differently.

-- Spotting (you don’t need to use a regular pad, just a panty shield) or very light bleeding: This may occur during the first 1–3 weeks of starting the Pill, or if you miss a pill.
+- Spotting (you usually don’t need to use a regular pad, just a panty shield) or very light bleeding: This may occur during the first 1–3 weeks of starting the Pill, or if you miss a pill.
 If the bleeding becomes heavier or lasts more than a few days or the bleeding happens after you have been on the pill for a few months, you should talk with your health care provider.

 - Nausea (or feeling like you need to throw up): Nausea occasionally occurs when you first start taking the Pill and will often go away in a few days.
 It is less likely to occur if the Pill is taken after dinner or with a bedtime snack.

 - Headaches: Headaches may occur because of stress at school or home, too little sleep, sinus infections, or migraines.
 The Pill can make headaches better or worse.
-If your health care provider thinks your headaches are related to the Pill, he/she may prescribe an oral contraceptive pill with a lower amount of estrogen or have you go off the Pill for a short time.
+If your health care provider thinks your headaches are related to the Pill, he/she may prescribe an oral contraceptive pill with a lower amount of estrogen or have you stop the Pill for a short time.
 If you have migraine headaches, talk to your health care provider about whether the Pill is right for you.

 - Mood changes: Feeling up and down emotionally can sometimes happen to anyone and is unlikely to be caused by the Pill.
 Exercising regularly and following a healthy diet may help along with talking to a counselor.
 Make sure you let your health care provider know how you are feeling.